foundersandcoders/begin_react_workshop/README.md

 ---
 ## My First Component
 _What's a component?_
 Each component is a piece of UI.
 You can think of a component as a simple function that takes in some props and state (more on these later) and returns some HTML.
 At the bare minimum, a component must have a `render` method defined.

+Components are the fundamental building-block of React applications, and when you think of a UI you want to build, you should break it down into the smallest possible components you are able to define, and then build the UI through composing those components.

 Anyway, let's get to it:
 ```js
 var React = require("react");